donalmurtagh/migrate-2-grails3/README.md

 ## migrate-2-grails3
 A Grails 2 plugin that performs a partial migration of a Grails 2 plugin or application to Grails 3

+### Prerequisites
+Grails 2.x and 3.x are installed where 2.x is the Grails version of the project being migrated, and 3.x is the target Grails version

 ### Usage
-- Install Grails 3.x
 - Set the current Grails version to 3.x
-- Create an empty Grails 3 project with the same name and type (application or plugin) as the Grails 2 project being migrated
+- Create an empty Grails 3.x project with the same name and type (application or plugin) as the Grails 2.x project being migrated
-- Install this plugin in the Grails 2 project being migrated, i.e. add the following to `BuildConfig.groovy` replacing `${version}` with the latest version of this plugin
+- Install this plugin in the Grails 2.x project being migrated, i.e. add the following to `BuildConfig.groovy` replacing `${version}` with the latest version of this plugin

 ````